 2. The social impact shop at the Garden Cafe in Granada.

-Xiomara Diaz, the co-founder of The Garden Café and The Garden Shop, believes that the best way to protect and empower Nicaraguan girls is through the development of life skills, education, mentorship programs and access to a network of role models.
+Xiomara Diaz, the co-founder of The Garden Café’s Garden Shop, believes that the best way to protect and empower Nicaraguan girls is through the development of life skills, education, mentorship programs and access to a network of role models.
 The Garden Shop sells handmade products from NGO’s and women’s co-ops around the country.
 All product sales contribute to these important projects and campaigns.

 3. Accessible higher education at Escuela Adelante.